Hock Tan: Career

-In November 2017 Broadcom announced that it had completed its move from Singapore back to the United States in a move which Tan claimed at the time would yield $20 billion yearly in revenue for the US Treasury.
+In April 2018 Broadcom announced that it had completed its move from Singapore back to the United States, which Tan claimed would yield $20 billion yearly in revenue for the US Treasury.
+Tan then pursued a series of deals that expanded Broadcom's software business, including CA Technologies in 2018 and Symantec’s corporate-focused security business in 2019.

 In April 2020 Tan drew criticism when it was announced that he was forcing employees of Broadcom to return to work for 1 week a month during the COVID-19 outbreak.
 In September 2020, Tan stated that all Broadcom employees were working in the office in Asia excluding India, and 50% in North America.